weather Next Steps

 Use the following resources to help you learn more about weather:

-• Mountain Weather Forecast - synopsis, 500 mb map, surface maps, and many more features
+• Mountain Weather Forecast - synopsis, 500 mb map, surface maps, and many more features.
+Explore the different options available on the menu on the right side of the page.
+Some options are unavailable in the summer months.

-• SpotWx - Canadian and US models in graphical format
+• SpotWx - Canadian and US models in graphical format.
+Comparing different models can be helpful.

-• Meteoblue - many models in animated imagery format, plus many other features
+• Meteoblue - many models in animated imagery format, plus many other features.
+Comparing different models can be helpful.

 • The Avalanche Canada map has weather stations you can access to see what is happening in real time